IsraMekki/MC_Bin_packing/ReadMe.md

 * Nested Rollout Policy Adaptation (NRPA): proposed by Rosin(2011), same principle as NMCS (uses nested levels) + policy learning.
 The algorithm adapts the weights of the moves according to the best sequence of moves found so far.

 ## Ranked Rewards (R2)
 By Laterre et al.(2018).
 The authors suggest an alpha-zero-like algorithm for optimization problems.
 In alpha zero, the main idea is that an agent should outperform itself through iterations (this is achieved with self plays).
-In optimization problems, the authors propose using ”ranked rewards”: instead of considering obtained rewards to construct the dataset, one can use reshaped rewards (1 if the agent did better than the $i^{th}$ percentile of previous data, -1 otherwise).
+In optimization problems, the authors propose using ”ranked rewards”: instead of considering obtained rewards to construct the dataset, one can use reshaped rewards (1 if the agent did better than the ith percentile of previous data, -1 otherwise).

 We adapt the solution to the simple 1D Bin Backing Problem (the reward function is −nb bins)